DanWlker/toolbox.nvim/README.md

     --Note this is the identifier for the command as well --@type string
     name = ""
-    --if it is a function and it requires no params, it will be immediately invoked --if it requires params, it will be shown in the command line --if it is a string, it will be invoked via vim.cmd, similar to `:` --@type string|function
+    --if function requires no params, it will be immediately invoked --if function requires params, it will be shown in the command line --if function uses variadic arguments, you need to set `require_input` to true --if it is a string, it will be invoked via vim.cmd, similar to `:` --@type string|function
     execute = "" | function() end
-    --if set for string commands, it will populate the `:` command --@type bool
+    --Will populate command line if set to true --Functions that use variadic arguments need this to work --@type bool
     require_input = false,
     --When calling require('toolbox').show_picker(), you can pass it a tag